-- The aim of these solutions is to combine many years of data to generate position, velocity, offset, and postseismic parameter estimates.
-Not uncommon to have 10000 parameters in these solutions. - Input requirements for these solutions: - a priori coordinate and velocity file.
-Used as a check on positions in daily solutions (for editing of bad solutions) and adjustments are a priori values (a priori sigmas are for these values) - Earthquake file which specifies when earthquakes, discontinuities, and misnamed stations affect solution.
-Critical that this file correctly describe data. - Process noise parameters for each station.
-Critical for generating realistic standard deviations for the velocity estimates (sh_gen_stats).
+- The aim of these solutions is to combine many years of data to generate position, velocity, offset and postseismic parameter estimates - Increasingly common to have 10,000 parameters in these solutions if large networks over many years - Input requirements for these solutions: - a priori coordinate and velocity file - Used as a check on positions in daily solutions (for editing of bad solutions) and adjustments are a priori values (a priori sigmas are for these values) - Earthquake file which specifies when earthquakes, discontinuities, and misnamed stations affect solution - Critical that this file correctly describe data. - Process noise parameters for each station - Critical for generating realistic standard deviations for the velocity estimates (e.g. sh_gen_stats).